jasonfilippou/crypto_rec_service/README.md

 `private` and `final` in the target class and using Lombok's `@RequiredArgsConstructor` annotation.
 Of course, `@Component`, `@RestController`, `@Service` and `@Repository` annotations are used as required.

+IntelliJ Ultimate edition was used, employing the `google-java-format` plugin for formatting.
 ## Known Issues

 - In the `/cryptorecapi/aggregate/{crypto}` endpoint, if you neglect to pass in the